 The subtotal is automatically calculated.
-It is the sum of lines 1220 through 1230.
+It is the sum of lines 1210 through 1230.
 Line 1410 (Increase) decrease in net financial assets (net debt) The (increase) decrease in net financial assets (net debt) is automatically calculated.
-It is the sum of lines 10, 1099, and 1299.
+It is the sum of lines 1010, 1099, and 1299.
 Line 1420 Net financial assets (net debt), beginning of year This line is automatically populated from the previous year's ending net financial assets (net debt).
+Line 1422 Prior period adjustment Enter any prior period adjustment on this line.

-Line 1421 Other Comprehensive income or (loss) Report other comprehensive income or losses from the Statement of Remeasurement Gains and Losses.
-Line 9910 Net financial assets (net debt), end of year The ending net financial assets (net debt) is automatically calculated as the sum of lines 1410 and 1420.
+Line 1423 Restated Net financial assets (net debt), beginning of year This line is automatically calculated.
+It is the sum of lines 1420 and 1422.
+Line 1421 Other Comprehensive income or (loss) Report other comprehensive income or losses from the Consolidated Statement of Operations.
+Line 9910 Net financial assets (net debt), end of year The ending net financial assets (net debt) is automatically calculated as the sum of lines 1410, and 1421, and 1423.
 Sources of Financing for TCA Acquisitions/Donations: